Owliang/abtestoo/notebooks/hw1.md

 2. What are the metrics you should use for the following A/B tests?
 Assume that the granularities are: page views and unique visitors.

-* Which button colors will make customers find it more easily? clicks / sessions
+* Which button colors will make customers find it more easily? clicks / hits

 * Which sets of products on a landing page will make customers more likely to buy? purchases / cookies